 Are you considering raising chickens for the first time?
 With resources in scarce supply these days, and with people spending more time at home than ever, the appeal of the backyard chicken is soaring.
+If you’re interested in raising chickens that will yield a tasty supply of eggs, here’s what you need to know to get started.

-Start by choosing the right breed
+Start by Choosing the Right Breed

 A chicken is a chicken, right?
 Actually, there’s more to it than that—there are over 50 varieties in the United States alone.
 What you want is a chicken that can lay lots of eggs while surviving on a foraging diet, so you don’t have to rely heavily on store-bought, non-Paleo grains or chicken feed.